 Also located in Insa-dong is Museum Kimchikan, providing an opportunity to enjoy the UNESCO-recognized gimjang (kimchi preparation) culture.
 The museum was selected in March of 2015 by the American broadcasting network CNN as one of the world's top 11 food museums.
 The museum includes exhibitions on the history of kimchi and the many types, as well as a space to try kimchi.
 Audio guides are available for free in English, Japanese, and Chinese to facilitate understanding of the displays.

 Street food or souvenir 2,000~3,000 won + Hanok café 4,000~ won + Museum Kimchikan admission 5,000 won

 Within walking distance to Samcheong-dong is Bukchon Hanok Village, a well-established community of traditional houses that are still lived in today.
+Tourists are advised to take special precautions to control noise level and avoid littering in respect of the residents who live in the neighborhood.
 Wandering through the streets and many connecting alleyways, you can find plenty of things to see, from craft workshops and museums of all themes to perfect photo spots.

 * 10 dollar budget for Samcheongdong-gil Road & Bukchon Hanok Village!

 Samcheong-dong café 5,000~7,000 won + museum admission 3,000~5,000 won